IT WAS ALWAYS LATE WHEN

 Our little town does not appear

-No bungalows, row of shops, butcher and baker
+No bungalows, rows of shops, butcher and baker

-No schools or library, no church with a steeple
+No schools, no library, no church with a steeple

 Not even one streetlight to brighten the night